kalelc/dockerize-rails-projects/README.md

 ## Releases

 ### 2.0 Docker with docker-compose 3.6 using

 Include:

 - Oficial version's images to containers.
 - Use containers like services.
 - Create volumes to use with services.

 #### Build the project

-Build puma container
+Build puma container.
+If you want to build an image with a specific environment, is possible pass it by argument.

 ```
-docker build -t puma web/.
+docker build --build-arg ENVIRONMENT=development -t puma web/.
 ```

 build nginx container